hnsl/librcd/blog-post.md

 I agree that it easy to miss catching some type of exception which is why librcd has less than 5 interesting exceptions.
 Preferably the compiler should warn if you are leaking an exception out of a main fiber function.
 This is theoretically possible to implement but I never found this to be a big problem and I have not had the resources to implement it.

-##### 2. "Exceptions breaks atomic code and leaves data structures corrupt."
+##### 2. "Exceptions break atomic code and leave data structures corrupt."

 With sub heaps/region based allocation, this is not a problem.
-By escaping the final allocation or complex data structure at the last possible time you can ensure any half done memory allocations are unwounded and free'd, for example when parsing a JSON and building a tree data structure out of it (we do this, and use exceptions for parse errors!).
+By escaping the final allocation or complex data structure at the last possible time you can ensure any half-finished memory allocations are unwound and free'd, for example when parsing JSON and building a tree data structure out of it.
+We do this, and use exceptions for parse errors!

-You should never use (non-fatal) exceptions for core data structure errors.
-For example in implementations of red black trees or linked lists.
+You should never use (non-fatal) exceptions for core data structure errors, for example in implementations of red black trees or linked lists.
 Librcd doesn't do this.
 It's better to just crash the entire program with a "memory is corrupt or software bug"-esque message.

 In high level code it can however be more desirable to use an `exception_arg` though whenever possible.
 They are documented as run time assertion failures.
 This is simply for robustness, for example if you wish to write a fiber that can restart itself when this is the best thing to do.
 Throwing them should be equivalent to crashing the fiber instead of the program if the fiber wishes to catch them.